Bruised Toenail From Running – How to To treat & Prevent

 Go For the Right Socks

-If you’re prone to black toenails, consider using thicker running socks.
-Choose brands that have more padding.
-Doubling up may also help.
+For those prone to black toenails, consider thicker running socks with added padding.
+Doubling up on socks can also provide additional protection.

 Increase Mileage Slowly